 Additional Positions at AUDean Emeritus, School of Communication

 - Larry Kirkman is a professor of Film and Media Arts, teaching social documentary and film history for graduate MA and MFA filmmakers.
 He is also serving as lead faculty for experiential learning and teaches the senior professional internship course.
 He led the School of Communication as Dean from 2001-2012, directing and developing academic and professional programs in Journalism, Film and Media Arts, Public Communication, Communication Studies and International Media.
-As Dean, he established centers for innovation in public service media, including Center for Social Media, Investigative Reporting Workshop, J-Lab: The Institute for Interactive Journalism and Center for Environmental Filmmaking, and partnerships and programs with many media organizations, including the Newseum, Washington Post, USA Today, NBC, Sony, and New America Media.
-His work has focused on media for public knowledge and action, such as public television documentaries, including the America Works series, and social advertising campaigns, including Connect for Kids with the Advertising Council which received more than $300 million in donated media, and Union Yes for the AFL-CIO.
-He launched the US Center of OneWorld.net, created the American Film Institute's National Video Festival, produced an International Advocacy Video Conference, and edited a series of ten media guides, Strategic Communications for Nonprofits.
+As Dean, he established centers for innovation in public service media, including Center for Media and Social Impact, Investigative Reporting Workshop, and Center for Environmental Filmmaking, and partnerships and programs with many media organizations, including the Newseum, Washington Post, USA Today, NBC, Sony, and New America Media.
+His work has focused on media for public knowledge and action, such as public television documentaries, including the America Works series, and social advertising campaigns, including Connect for Kids with the Advertising Council, which received more than $300 million in donated media, and Union Yes for the AFL-CIO.
+He chaired OneWorld.org, created the American Film Institute's National Video Festival, produced an International Advocacy Video Conference, and edited a series of ten media guides, Strategic Communications for Nonprofits.
 His main interests are social issue documentaries with high impact audience engagement campaigns and hybrid media at the intersection of documentary and fiction.

 DegreesMAT, Harvard Graduate School of Education, Harvard University; BA, Columbia College, Columbia University in the City of New York

 - On sabbatical